-- 1.2.4.
-Tollerton is located within the Green Belt, with the exception of the strategic site East of Gamston / North of Tollerton allocated under Policy 25 of the Local Plan Part 1: Rushcliffe Core Strategy (referred to in this document as the Sustainable Urban Extension) to the north of the parish, which was removed from the Green Belt when the Local Plan Part One was adopted in 2014.
-This is the site of the existing Nottingham City Airport. - 1.2.5.
-The Sustainable Urban Extension is an allocation for 4000 new houses and new employment space.
-This site was allocated by the Rushcliffe Local Plan and outline applications for development of parts of the site have been submitted but not yet decided.
+Tollerton is located within the Green Belt with the exception of the allocated site known as Gamston Fields to the north of the parish, which was removed from the Green Belt when the Local Plan Part One was adopted in 2014.
+This is the site of the existing Nottingham City Airport.

+Gamston Fields is an allocation for 4000 new houses and new employment space.
+This site was allocated by the Rushcliffe Local Plan and an outline application for development of part of the site has been submitted but not yet decided.
 Policies within the TNP seek to influence the development of the site as it comes forward.